 Harvest and Storage

 Pods of shell peas should be rounded and still have a glossy sheen; if dull, they have passed their prime.
 Snap peas should also be glossy, and swelled, but not rounded.
 Pods of snow peas should be expanded to their fullest extent but still be flat.
-Peas should be stored at 32°F with 95 to 98% relative humidity.
+Peas should be stored at 32ºF with 95-98% relative humidity.